"Del Pezzo surfaces as Springer fibres for exceptional groups"

-(3) the base-change $\tS\to S$ is the composite of a ramified covering of the base $S$ whose Galois group is the corresponding finite Weyl group and a blow-up along the simply elliptic locus in $S$.
+(2) For each fibre $X_s$ that has at most du Val singularities, its inverse image $\tX_{\tilde s}$ in $\tX$ is the minimal resolution of $X_s$.

-Moreover, this simultaneous log resolution appears in a neighbourhood of the boundary of the covering $\sM^{tor,\ 0}\to M^{tor,\ 0}$.
+(3) the base change $\tS\to S$ is the composite of a ramified Galois covering of the base $S$ whose Galois group is the corresponding finite Weyl group and a blow-up along the simply elliptic locus in $S$.

-On the other hand, Helmke and Slodowy [HS1] and [HS3] have given a brief indication of a proof that miniversal deformations of simply elliptic singularities of degree $d$ can be realized inside the stack of principal $G$-bundles over an elliptic curve $E$, where $E$ is permitted to vary and $G$ is the exceptional simply connected simple algebraic group of type $E_l$ and $l=9-d\ge 5$.
+On the other hand, Helmke and Slodowy [HS1] and [HS3] have given a brief indication of a proof that miniversal deformations of simply elliptic singularities of degree $d$ can be realized inside $\sG$ when $G=E_{9-d}$.

-Recall from [HS2] and [FM] that a \emph{regular} bundle is one whose automorphism group has minimal dimension, namely $l$, while for a \emph{subregular} bundle the automorphism group has the next smallest dimension, $l+2$.
-Up to translation by points of $E$ there is a unique unstable regular bundle $\eta$ and a unique unstable subregular bundle $\xi$; in a miniversal deformation of $\xi$ the unstable locus is a surface $S$ and all points of $S-\{\xi\}$ correspond to bundles isomorphic to $\eta$.
+Recall from [HS2], Theorems $5.6$ and $5.12$, that a \emph{regular} bundle on an elliptic curve $E$ over a field is one whose automorphism group has minimal dimension, namely $l$, while for a \emph{subregular} bundle the automorphism group has the next smallest dimension, $l+2$.
+Up to translation by points of $E$ there is a unique unstable regular bundle $\eta$ and a unique unstable subregular bundle $\xi$; in a miniversal deformation of $\xi$ the unstable locus is, up to this translation, a surface $S$ and all points of $S-\{\xi\}$ correspond to bundles isomorphic to $\eta$.
+Note that in order to construct these bundles it is necessary (and sufficient) for the group to be split and the curve $E$ to have a point; it cannot be replaced by an arbitrary curve of genus $1$.
+Then both $\xi$ and $\eta$ are constructed as bundles on $\sE$.

 Let's list the objects that appear in our main theorem.
 These are: